binamkayastha/project-explorer-3d/SUNDAI_STREAMLIT_GUIDE.md

 ## 🎯 **Overview**

 I've created a specialized Streamlit app (`streamlit_app_optimized.py`) specifically designed for your `sundai_projects_umap.csv` dataset.
-This app provides creative 3D visualizations, comprehensive category/subcategory analysis, and **clickable data points that link directly to project websites**.
+This app provides creative 3D visualizations, comprehensive category/subcategory analysis, **clickable data points that link directly to project websites**, and an **AI-powered chatbot that finds similar projects based on your ideas**.

 ## 📊 **Your Dataset Structure**